Reading Curriculum

 Reading in KS2

 Whole class reading is practised in English lessons and complex texts are chosen, with elements that will challenge readers at all abilities within each class.
-All children read out loud to their peers and their class teacher during whole class reading.
-Children with special needs, disabilities and/or English as an additional language are supported in various ways to optimise their exposure to these rich and challenging texts (chosen through consultation with an English advisor).
-These texts for the stimulus for our writing activities in English and are chosen to ensure a range of text genres (including fiction and non-fiction), authors, and prompts for a variety of purposes for writing.
+Children are taught specific fluency skills at least twice a week, as well as comprehension skills across a range of texts.
+Children with additional needs, disabilities and/or English as an additional language are supported in various ways to optimise their exposure to these rich and challenging texts, such as pre teaching and the use of audio books.

 Our school is fully committed to encouraging all children to read outside of school.
 We have set up a number of initiatives to achieve this: